Slender body theories for rotating filaments

 Our boundary integral calculations in Section\ \ref{sec:BI} can be viewed as both a check on the accuracy of the rotation-translation coupling terms in our RPY theory, and also as a semi-empirical SBT for translation-rotation coupling.
 Indeed, these calculations are an attempt to find an SBT by reversing the process Koens and Lauga \cite{koens2018boundary} used to show that translational SBT can be derived from the BI equation.
 While we showed that this approach is unworkable analytically for the rotation-translation coupling problem, numerical calculation allowed us to extract the relationship

 for the translational velocity due to parallel torque on an ellipsoidal filament, with the finite part integral $\tr{\V{U}}^{\text{(FP)}}$ defined in\ \eqref{eq:UnFP}.
-Of course, this result is an estimate for a particular filament, and there is no way to show it is universal, although tests on a one-turn and two-turn helix gave similar results.
+Of course, this result is an estimate for a particular filament, and there is no way to show it is universal, although tests \rone{on multiple geometries gave the same $\mathcal{O}(1)$ constant of $2.85$}.
 Still, our guess for the rotation-translation coupling tensor is informed by the asymptotics of the RPY tensor, and so, if it is incorrect or non-universal, the RPY mobility\ \eqref{eq:RotTransRPY} must miss some of the essential physics in the modeling of slender filaments.
 Given the number of studies that have used the RPY tensor to model filament hydrodynamics (e.g., \cite{wang2012flipping, keavRPY, kallemov2016immersed, westwood2021coordinated}), this would be concerning.

 Our work here is by no means the final say on SBT for twisting filament, but is rather intended as a starting point to provoke future research in three main directions.
 First, there is the possibility of developing a singularity representation for the flow around a twisting filament that properly matches the velocity on the fiber cross section.
 For an ellipsoidal filament, the velocity on a cross section due to a rotlet\ \eqref{eq:uOmEx} can be expanded using\ \eqref{eq:ExpandAng} as